-Paula David has been a fan of California parks since moving to California in 1989.
-She has worked 15 years for the State, protecting resources, consumers, and the environment.
-Currently an energy efficiency supervisor with the California Energy Commission, her former positions at State Parks included Statewide Trails Coordinator and supervisor in Grants and Local Services.
+Paula has been a fan of California parks since moving to California in 1989.
+She worked 20 years for the State, protecting resources, consumers, and the environment.
+Her former positions at California State Parks included Statewide Trails Coordinator and supervisor in Grants and Local Services.
 Paula is certified in State Parks’ Trails Management and Maintenance.
 Paula was a founding Board member for a non-profit pre-school and served in several key volunteer positions.
-Paula enjoys camping, hiking, biking, picnicking, fishing, snow- and water-skiing.
-In 2009, Paula and her family adopted Mile 31 of the American River Parkway.
+She enjoys camping, hiking, biking, picnicking, fishing, snow- and water-skiing.

-A Sacramento native, Crystal recently retired from UC Davis where she worked since 1977.
-She has years of experience with animal and non-profit organizations, is concerned about the environment, and believes the world is a better place when people get involved.
-She began an informal partnership with California State Parks in 2001 and co-founded FOLFAN in 2008.
-She was involved in the Folsom Lake SRA Long Range Planning Process, the Folsom Historic District Redevelopment Process, and was invited to provide testimony to the legislature on AB951 (banning alcohol on the American River on holiday weekends).
+A Sacramento native, Crystal retired from UC Davis in 2017, where she worked since 1977.
+She is a self-taught naturalist, has years of experience with animal and non-profit organizations, is concerned about the environment, and believes the world is a better place when people get involved.
+She has been enjoying the entire American River Parkway since she was 5 years old.
+After working with the American River Parkway Foundation and Save the American River Association, she began an informal partnership with California State Parks Folsom Lake SRA in 2001 and co-founded FOLFAN in 2008.
+She was involved in the Folsom Lake SRA Long Range Planning Process, the Folsom Historic District Redevelopment Process, was on the board of the Gold Discovery Park Association in Coloma, and was invited to provide testimony to the legislature on AB951 (banning alcohol on the American River on holiday weekends).